What Happens if You Cancel Your Home Insurance Policy?

 Will a Mortgage Company Let You Cancel the Policy?

 Obviously, the answer is yes.
-But, just like Wells Fargo, most mortgage companies will purchase insurance on your behalf at a cost 2-3x more than what you can purchase on the market.
-Also, the mortgage company will buy only coverage for their secured asset (the dwelling) — none of your goods inside will be covered.
+But, just like Wells Fargo, most mortgage companies will purchase insurance on your behalf at a cost 2-3 times more than what you can purchase on the market.
+Also, the mortgage company will buy coverage only for their secured asset (the dwelling) — none of your goods inside will be covered.
+Further, they may only purchase enough insurance to cover the outstanding loan amount, not the entire dwelling.
+So if the house burns down, the mortgage company gets paid, but you don’t.

 And, you’ll still be paying for the coverage, by way of increased monthly payments due to an increased draw on your escrow account.
 If you fail to make the payments, the mortgage company will foreclose your loan.